-Many healthcare marketers use online tracking technologies to gather information from users as they interact with a website or mobile application.
+Many healthcare marketers use online tracking technologies to gather user information as they interact with a website or mobile application.
 After several breaches tied to improper uses of third-party tracking pixels, the Department of Health and Human Services has clarified that data collected via online tracking technologies are often PHI and must be secured according to the Privacy Rule.
+This decision has put many organizations at a crossroads- how can they balance patient privacy with the financial pressures to grow their business and provide a superior digital experience?

 What are Online Tracking Technologies?